canonical/serial-vault/README.md

 - serial: serial number of the device (string)
 - device-key: the type and public key of the device (string)
 - revision: the revision of the device (integer)
+- nonce: the unique string that is needed to use the signing service (string)
 - signature: the signed data

 #### Output message